-In both the Fill and the Stroke paint tabs, you will find 6 different color selection modes: RGB (Red, Green, Blue), HSL (Hue, Saturation, Lightness), HSV (Hue, Saturation, Value), CMYK (Cyan, Magenta, Yellow, Key/Black), Wheel (Color wheel) and CMS (Color Management System).
+In both the Fill and the Stroke paint tabs, you will find 5 different color selection modes: RGB (Red, Green, Blue), HSL (Hue, Saturation, Lightness), CMYK (Cyan, Magenta, Yellow, Key/Black), Wheel (Colorwheel) and CMS (Color Management System).

-This book will not go into the details of the differences between these modes, but there are different use cases for them.
+This book will not go into the details of the differences between these modes.
 Many people find the HSL color selector the easiest to use.
 The CMS color selector is reserved for advanced uses, and only makes sense in combination with the open source desktop publishing software Scribus .

-For choosing a color for your first drawings, you can select any of the first five options.
+For choosing a color for your first drawings, you can select any of the first four options.